Idorobots/fullstack-challenge-1/README.md

 - The A* implementation on the backend is written in an imperative way making it pretty ugly.

 - The default heuristic for the A* algorithm is not addmissible in presence of Worm Holes making it find sub-optimal paths.
+A second, "zero-distance" heuristic was provided, turning the A* into a Dijkstra variant searching for optimal paths (turned on with `HEURISTIC=zero` env parameter).

 - The code is missing a lot of tests, that's mostly because of lack of time for this assignment.